ashwinis29/ApplicationFormsAPI/README.md

 Endpoints:

 **4. Questions API (/api/questions):**
 Allows creating, reading, updating, and deleting questions.
 Supports different question types and retrieves questions based on type or all questions.
+Azure Cosmos DB has database created as QuestionsDB with container QuestionsContainer with partial key as /Type.

 **5. Candidates API (/api/candidates):**
 Provides endpoints for candidates to submit responses (/submit) and for rendering questions (/questions) to the frontend based on their types.
+Azure Cosmos DB has database created as QuestionsDB with container CandidateContainer with partial key as /CandidateId.

 **6. Integration and Testing:**